Sigma Lambda Gamma: 21st century expansion

-Philanthropic and Social Awareness Initiatives
+Philanthropy and social awareness

 Philanthropy

 Sigma Lambda Gamma's first philanthropy is to raise awareness about breast cancer.
 Although Sigma Lambda Gamma's website once stated support for the Susan G. Komen for the Cure and Y-ME National Breast Cancer Organization, they currently do not affiliate with either one.
 In 2013, one member shaved her head to raise money for cancer research, eventually topping $2,650, while the Theta Gamma chapter organized a fashion show and raised over $800 in 2014.
 The following year, the Xi Beta chapter organized a ball with the men of Phi Beta Sigma to raise funds for breast cancer and the March of Dimes.
 In 2014, the sorority raised over $14,000 collectively to donate to twenty different breast cancer research organizations.

 The sorority also supports the Federal TRiO Programs, which are programs in the United States designed to identify and provide services for individuals from disadvantaged backgrounds.
-Similar to breast cancer awareness, chapters have organized local fundraisers to donate to the programs: the Beta Epsilon chapter hosted a bake sale in 2017,while the Tau Delta Chapter organized a volleyball tournament in 2018.
+Similar to breast cancer awareness, chapters have organized local fundraisers to donate to the programs: the Beta Epsilon chapter hosted a bake sale in 2017,while the Tau Delta chapter organized a volleyball tournament in 2018.